 Launch the software and select the drive from where the data files are lost.
 If you don't know which drive to search, tap on the "I can't find my partition" option and hit the Start button.

-Typically, the software will run an All-Around Recovery scan and search for the lost and deleted files on the entire drive.
+Typically, the software will run an all-around scan and search for the lost and deleted files on the entire drive.

 When the scan completes, the files will be listed on the screen.
 The software will sort out the files according to format to make the search easier.
 You can select multiple files at a time and have a preview at them.

-You also have the option of doing a deep scan on the files at the bottom.
+You also have the option of doing a deep scan of the files at the bottom.